-ARTICLE XI.
+ARTICLE XV.
 Amending Procedures

-The constitution of the RSGA will be reviewed annually and may be amended by a two-thirds vote in a called RSGA Student Body Meeting.
-Proposed constitutional amendments shall be made available to all students via campus e-mail and posting on the RSGA bulletin board in the Belk Center no less than 72 hours prior to the called Student Body meeting.
-Students who are unable to attend the meeting (due to commuting, SIM, abroad, etc.) may send comments or concerns to the Clerk no later than 5:00 on the day before the Student Body Meeting, so that they may be shared with those students present.
-There is no provision to vote by proxy, because potential changes to the amendments may occur on the floor.
+The constitution of the RSGA will be reviewed annually and may be amended by a two-thirds vote in a called RSGA student body meeting.
+Proposed constitutional amendments shall be made available to all students via electronic e-mail or electronic posting no less than 72 hours prior to the called Student Body meeting.
+Students who are unable to attend the meeting may send comments or concerns to the Clerk no later than 5:00pm on the day before the student body meeting, so that they may be shared with those students present.
+There is no provision to vote by proxy since potential changes to the amendments may occur on the floor.